wmans01/Echo10/README.md

 # Echo10
-Design Files for the Echo 10% Macropad Keyboard
+Design Files for the Echo 10% Macropad